rustagishubhi/CSI-Project-Report/README.md

 - Completion of the assignments of freeCodeCamp on NodeJS and MongoDB

 ## Week 2
-- Started with exercises on JS on freeCodeCamp.
+- Started with exercises of JS on freeCodeCamp.
 - Created github repository for the project.